History of DACA (and Conservative/Constitutional Critique)

-In 2012, then-President Obama — under tremendous political pressure from his base — issued a memo through the Department of Homeland Security (DHS) titled “Deferred Action for Childhood Arrivals” (DACA).
-DACA sought to grant temporary legal status to individuals who were under 30 years old and brought to the U.S. as minors (frequently referred to as “Dreamers”).
-The roughly 1.7 million eligible recipients would be required to work or go to school, but could ultimately defer their deportation for two years.
-Recipients could renew their status.
+In 2012, then-President Obama—under tremendous political pressure from his base—issued a memo through the Department of Homeland Security (DHS) titled “Deferred Action for Childhood Arrivals” (DACA).
+DACA sought to grant temporary legal status to individuals who 1) were less than 31 years old, 2) came to the United States before their 16th birthday, and 3) were living in the country since June 15, 2007.
+Though roughly 1.7 million illegal immigrants were eligible for the program, only about 800,000 applied for and received deferred status.
+Recipients would be required to work or go to school, but could ultimately defer their deportation for two years.
+They could renew their status.

 Conservative legal groups challenged these actions in court as an unconstitutional overreach of executive power.
 Several states sued the federal government, and appeals courts ultimately ruled in favor of states to enjoin (or prohibit) an extension of DACA.
 Since the issuance of the DACA memo, and during debate over a larger amnesty, the number of people unlawfully crossing the U.S. border has increased significantly.